Jakayla Freeman

 Kennedi Carruth

-Choosing to Excel impacted me early on through the Summer Impact program and Leadership Team.
-Not only has the program shown me how to work in a team setting, but also how to properly plan events, effectively lead those around me, and what compassion looks like on a day to day basis.
-Growing these skills early in adolescence has given me an advantage others may not have been exposed to.
+Not only has the program shown me how to work in a team setting, but also how to effectively lead those around me and what compassion looks like on a day to day basis.
 I am most grateful for the values of C2E that have helped further grow my own.
-“Keeping the end in mind” has been an ongoing reminder and motivator to always think ahead and seek opportunities that are the best for myself.
-C2E has also given me a strong group of like-minded individuals that will forever be bonded by our work & experience through Choosing to Excel.
-What once was a leadership team, is now a supportive family for years to come.
+“Keeping the end in mind” has been an ongoing motivator to always think ahead and seek opportunities that are the best for myself.
+C2E has also given me a group of like-minded individuals that will forever be bonded by our work & experience through Choosing to Excel.
 The starfish story is a story I carry with me each day.
-Knowing if I can impact just one life, then I am making a difference.
 Many times we go through life forgetting how important our efforts are, but the starfish story has always reminded me it is not taken for granted.
 Today I am the Administrative Team Lead for Pediatrics Plus.
-Managing their preschool, therapy services, and applied behavior analysis program for children 6 weeks to 18 years of age.
 Each day I wake up fighting for our own starfish and giving them the tools to conquer their world.

 Hadiyah Cummings